MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

 The goal was also to include a common test project to handle all three without the user need to change much except any custom test they want to write.
 It would be an apt thing to do to define custom attributes to map important attributes from all three testing frameworks.

-### Support for keyless (query) models was also to be provided (perhaps not at the begining of the project).**
+### Support for keyless (query) models was also to be provided.

-Keyed models should be flexible enough to use various common keys such as int, long, Guid, enum etc.
+### Keyed models should be flexible enough to use various common keys such as int, long, Guid, enum etc.

 ### To handle under-fetching and over-fetching problems,
-Option was to be provided to use interfaces and DTOs as input argument in POST/PUT and as an output argument in GET calls.**
+Option was to be provided to use DTOs as input argument in POST/PUT and as an output argument in GET calls.

 [GoTo Index](#Index)